Updated: Apr 7

 Bears usually pose little threat to humans.
 However, being unprepared can be a mistake.
 If you live in bear country, always be ready for an encounter.

-I live in black bear country, but I am less than three hours from grizzly bear country.
-If you cracked open my gear box, you would find five to six canisters of bear spray.
+Much of the Flocking Crew live in black bear country, but a few of us are less than three hours from grizzly bear country.
+If you cracked open our gear box, you would find five to six canisters of bear spray.
 Why?
-I spend many hundreds of hours each spring, summer, and fall in areas that grizzly bears frequent.
-If the day comes that I have a negative encounter with a bear, I hope to be mentally and physically prepared for that moment.
-It could save my life and the bear's life.
+We spend many hundreds of hours each spring, summer, and fall in areas that grizzly bears frequent.
+If the day comes that we have a negative encounter with a bear, we hope to be mentally and physically prepared for that moment.
+It could save our lives and the bear's life.

 Disclaimer: As an Amazon Associate, we earn from qualifying purchases.
 All product links lead to Amazon.